solidsgroup/alamo/Readme.md

     ./configure --help

-To explicitly specify AMReX and Eigen locations (which you probably should), type
+To explicitly specify AMReX and Eigen locations, type

     ./configure --amrex /path/to/amrex --eigen /path/to/eigen